-There are many ways in which you can now get involved in resident involvement, and after a recent review we have now increased the ways in which residents can get involved at various levels.
-We want residents to be able to have a say and get their opinions across, which is why we have introduced new options to hopefully meet everyone’s needs.
-We have created methods including attending monthly Tenant Talkback meetings at the Town Hall, being a representative for your estate to monitor repairs and cleaning services, and being involved in email consultation groups.
+There are many ways in which you can now get involved in resident involvement.
+We want residents to be able to have a say and get their opinions across, which is why we have options to hopefully meet everyone’s needs.
+We have methods such as attending Tenant Talkback meetings at the Town Hall, being a representative for your estate to monitor repairs and cleaning services, and being involved in email consultation groups.
 You will find further details below.

-This is a group of both representatives from our tenant and leaseholder associations and also individual tenants from certain areas, who meet regularly with Council Officers and Councillors to help shape the future direction of the Council's housing service, talk about what is happening in their local community, and act as a consultative panel to give the Council a formal response on policy and procedure changes.
+This is a group of representatives, consisting of both tenants and leaseholders, who meet regularly with Council Officers and Councillors.
+They help to shape the future direction of the Council's housing service, talk about what is happening in their local community, and act as a consultative panel to give the Council a formal response on policy and procedure changes.
 Two representatives from Tenants Talkback are also invited to join the Council's Housing and Health Committee as co-opted members, when housing related items are discussed.